National Compensation Survey: Occupational Earnings in the East North Central Census Division, July 2008

 Supervisory occupations.
 Supervisors usually assign and review the work of subordinates.
 Typically, supervisors have the authority to hire, transfer, lay off, promote, reward, and discipline other employees.
 By NCS definitions, first-line supervisors direct their staff through face-to-face meetings and are responsible for conducting the employees' performance appraisals.
 Second-line supervisors typically direct the actions of their staffs through first-line supervisors.

-Survey data were collected over a 13-month period for the larger areas; for the smaller areas, data were collected over a 4-month period.
-For each establishment in the survey, the data reflect the establishment's most recent information at the time of collection.
-The data for the East North Central Census Division bulletin were compiled from locality data collected between December 2006 and January 2008.
-The average reference period was July 2007.
+Survey data were collected over a 13-month period for the 87 larger areas; for the 140 smaller areas, data were collected over a 4-month period.
+For each establishment in the survey, the data reflect the establishments most recent information at the time of collection.
+The data for the East North Central Census Division were compiled from locality data collected between December 2007 and January 2009.
+The average reference period is July 2008.

 Nonsampling errors also affect survey results and they can stem from many sources, such as inability to obtain information for some establishments, difficulties with survey definitions, inability of the respondents to provide correct information, and mistakes in recording or coding the data obtained.
 Although not specifically measured for this report, the nonsampling errors were expected to be minimal due to the extensive training of the field economists who gathered the survey data, to computer edits of the data, and to a detailed data review.

-Appendix C lists the geographic areas surveyed under the National Compensation Survey.
-Data from areas within Illinois, Indiana, Michigan, Ohio, and Wisconsin were used to compile the estimates for the East North Central census division.
-An asterisk (*) denotes metropolitan areas that include counties in States within different census divisions.
-For these metropolitan areas, data are divided by county among the respective States and contribute to the estimates of the appropiate census division.
+This appendix lists the 227 geographic areas surveyed under the National Compensation Survey.
+Data from areas within Illinois, Indiana, Michigan, Ohio, and Wisconsin were used to compile the estimates for the East North Central Census Division.
+An asterisk (*) denotes metropolitan areas that include counties in States within different Census divisions.
+For these metropolitan areas, data are divided by county among the respective States and contribute to the estimates of the appropriate Census division.